|Tuition fee type||Cost (per annum)|

 All the teaching staff within the programme hold extensive research and practitioner experience within the industry, which ensures that research and scholarship underpins the curriculum.

 - Tabo Huntley previously worked in high performance Paralympic sport.
 He co-leads the strength and conditioning strand.
 He is an accredited strength-and-conditioning coach (ASCC) with the United Kingdom Strength and Conditioning Association (UKSCA) and is undertaking a PhD exploring expertise in Paralympic sport coaches

-- Matthew Reeves has extensive experience in performance analysis in professional football and is currently undertaking a PhD via publication that explores Talent Identification in Youth Football.
+- Matthew Reeves has extensive experience in professional football and is currently undertaking a PhD via publication that explores Talent Identification in Youth Football.
 He co-leads the research methods strand of the programme.

 Assessment and feedback

 Assessment varies depending on the modules you choose, but will usually include a combination of exams and coursework.